lysannep/lysannep/README.md

 ### Hello! 👋 I'm Lysanne

- :computer: I'm a technical writer with a growth mindset.
+ :computer: I'm a technical writer and instructional designer with a growth mindset.

  :seedling: I design learning experiences centered on the learner and their goals.

- :mag: Focus on both content (ID approach) and user experience (UX approach).
+ :mag: Focus on both content (IA/ID approach) and user experience (UX approach).

  :cloud: Currently writing for [Snow Software](https://www.snowsoftware.com)'s cloud management solution.